Praise be to Allah.

 Most of the scholars say that it is permissible to sell goods and services for less than the going rate.

-This is the view of the Hanafi madhhab, Ibn Rushd among the Maalikis, the Shaafa’is and Hanbalis, and of Ibn Hazam among the Zaahiris.
+This is the view of the Hanafi madhhab, Ibn Rushd among the Malikis, the Shaafa’is and Hanbalis, and of Ibn Hazam among the Zaahiris.

 The evidence for this opinion is:

-Firstly: that the Prophet (peace and blessings of Allaah be upon him) counted interference with the setting of prices to be a form of oppression (zulm) which should be stopped.
-He (peace and blessings of Allaah be upon him) said:
+Firstly: that the Prophet (peace and blessings of Allah be upon him) counted interference with the setting of prices to be a form of oppression (zulm) which should be stopped.
+He (peace and blessings of Allah be upon him) said:

 Secondly: sharee’ah encourages people to be easygoing when buying and selling, and in all transactions.
-The Prophet (peace and blessings of Allaah be upon him) said:
+The Prophet (peace and blessings of Allah be upon him) said:

 Some scholars said that it is not permissible to sell goods and services for less than the going rate.
-This is the view of the Maalikis.
+This is the view of the Malikis.